RobotAutonomyLab/.github/profile/README.md

 # Welcome to Robot Autonomy Laboratory

 <div align="justify">
 The Robot Autonomy Lab (RAL) is committed to advancing the capabilities of mobile robots in real-world environments by integrating machine learning with physics-based modeling.
 Our research focuses on developing robust, intelligent systems that tackle complex challenges in industries such as transportation, mining, manufacturing, and space exploration.
 Through collaboration with leading industry partners, we aim to push the boundaries of robotics to create innovative, adaptable, and safe autonomous systems for the future.
-Visit our website at <a href='https://www.robotautonomylab.com' target="_blank">www.robotautonomylab.com</a>.
+Visit our website [here](https://robotautonomylab.com){:target="_blank" rel="noopener"}.
 </div>